 This workshop imparts techniques for working with frail elders, using music and movement for health benefits.
 Anyone Can Dance® is a program of adaptive dance created by Judith Sachs, a certified dance and exercise facilitator.
 It is designed for people 65 and over, or for those who may have physical restrictions and who use a wheel chair or a walker.
 Benefits include aerobic conditioning and improved flexibility, coordination, posture, muscle tone, attitude and body image.

-Two new artist and caregiver training videos, in music and movement and singing for elder health and wellness.
+We have created two new artist and caregiver training videos, in music and movement and singing for elder health and wellness.
+Virginia General Assembly’s Geriatric Training Initiative has generously funded these trainings.
 Find them here.

 The National Center for Creative Aging also has developed a resource for caregivers: http://creativecaregiving.creativeaging.org/

-Links to sites whose programs TAO has presented:
+Links to sites whose programs we have presented:

 Tidewater Arts Outreach is a write-in agency for the United Way annual workplace campaign and the in Hampton Roads (Southside and Peninsula).
 Simply write us in on the “designation” line, and you can contribute any portion of your workplace pledge to go toward our work with seniors and others who have special needs.
 Your support is needed and appreciated.
 Thank you!